pwcazenave/PyFVCOM/README.md

     # find the closest node in the unstructured grid.
     xy = np.array([-4.5, 55], [-6.9, 53]) # lon/lat pairs.

-    # Optionally extract only the surface layer.
+    # Extract only the surface layer.
     dims = {'siglay':'0'}

     # List of the variables to extract.